Budgetary Control Meaning

 - It also helps in introducing and incentive schemes based on performance.

-- Reduction of cost is always the primary target.
+- The reduction in cost is always the primary target.

-- Improves coordination between departments as the results and cost are interrelated.
+- Improves coordination between departments as the results and costs are interrelated.

-- Provides insight for in-depth analysis and any corrective action.
+- It provides insight for in-depth analysis and any corrective action.

 - Helpful in achieving an organization’s long term goal.